-Price £20,000 - £29,755
+Price £15,995 - £30,065

 The five-door Mondeo offers a massive 528-litre boot and a big hatchback opening.
 But this capacity doesn’t come at the expense of cabin space, and you’ll find the car offers loads of head, leg and elbow room for passengers in the front and back.
 It doesn’t quite have the interior quality of the Volkswagen Passat - but make no mistake, this is the best Ford Mondeo yet - which is why we named it Best Large Family Car in our 2012 Car of the Year awards.
 Ultimately, the Mondeo is roomier and better to drive than all its rivals.

-Price £21,250 - £31,005
+Price £17,245 - £31,315

 Where the newer Vauxhall Insignia Sports Tourer sacrifices some practicality for style, the Mondeo Estate does no such thing.
-It has a vast load area, offering 542 litres of easy-to-access storage space with the chairs in place, and a massive 1733 litres of space with them folded.
+It has a vast load area, offering 542 litres of easy-to-access storage space with the chairs in place, and a massive 1,733 litres of space with them folded.
 High-mileage drivers would be well advised to choose a diesel engine, with the smooth 138bhp 2.0 TDCi unit the pick for price and performance balance.
-The Mondeo was facelifted in 2010 gaining LED headlights and tailights on high-spec models, a sublty revised centre console with new plastics and powerful but efficient new EcoBoost turbocharged petrol engines, alongside new diesels and a smooth Powershift automatic gearbox.
+The Mondeo was updated in 2010 gaining LED headlights and tailights on high-spec models, a sublty revised centre console with new plastics and powerful but efficient new EcoBoost turbocharged petrol engines, alongside new diesels and a smooth Powershift automatic gearbox.
 Whatever version you choose though, the Mondeo Estate serves up class-leading space, practicality and refinement.

-Due on sale in the UK in March 2013, the all-new Ford Mondeo was first seen at the Detriot Motor Show in early 2012.
 Initially unveiled as a saloon, Ford plans to offer both hatchback and estate models, while also offering a hybrid and plug-in hybrid capable of up to 140mpg.